yusufyusie/Book-my-Doctor-UI/README.md

 ### Key Features <a name="key-features"></a>

-> Exposes robust API endpoints to manage and access the application’s rich database.
+> Authentication of users

-> Controllers to manage jets and reservations, allowing CRUD (Create, Read, Update, Delete) operations.
+> Adding doctors and appointments

-> Secure user authentication and profile management
+> Viewing doctors and appointments
 > API documentation

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->